pranavanba/recoverSummarizeR/README.md

 A Synapse authentication token is required for use of the Synapse APIs (e.g. the `synapser` package for R).
 For help with Synapse, Synapse APIs, Synapse personal access tokens, etc., please refer to the [Synapse documentation](https://help.synapse.org/docs/).

-The environment variables passed to `docker run ...` are the input arguments of `mainflow()`, and as such must be provided in order to use the docker method.
+The environment variables passed to `docker run ...` are the input arguments of `summarize_pipeline()`, and as such must be provided in order to use the docker method.

 Variable | Definition | Example
 ---|---|---